Tickmill

 Cons

-- Limited product offering (no individual stocks or ETFs)
+- Narrower product set: No individual stocks or ETFs

 Regulations: FCA (UK), CySEC (Cyprus), FSA (Seychelles), LFSA (Malaysia), FSCA (South Africa)